explodinggradients/ragas/docs/metrics.md

 ```
 ### `ContextRelevancy`

 This measures how relevant is the retrieved context to the prompt.
 This is done using a combination of OpenAI models and cross-encoder models.
 To improve the score one can try to optimize the amount of information present in the retrieved context.
+It is calculated from `question` and `retrieved context`.
 ```python
 from ragas.metrics.context_relevancy import ContextRelevancy context_rel = ContextRelevancy(strictness=3)